 At any point during a mene, a team has the boule advantage if, assuming that it plays perfectly from that point forward, that team will play the last boule in the mene.

-Note that before either team has thrown its first boule, the second team to play already has the boule advantage.
-The team that throws the first boule has the boule disadvantage.
-You can often see this dynamic in world-championship games.
+At the start of a mene, the second team to play always has the boule advantage.
+You can often see this in world-championship games.
 Team A points the first boule, and Team B shoots it with their own first boule.
 Team A points their next boule and Team B shoots it with their next boule.
 Point.
 Shoot.
 Point.
 Shoot.
 The teams alternate gaining the point until Team A points their last boule.
-Team B shoots it with their last boule and wins the mène.
+This leaves Team B to play the last boule of the mene.
+“Having the last word”, they shoot or point with their last boule and often win the mène.

-Among world-class players, the “point, shoot, point, shoot” pattern is so predictable that often the best way to follow the game is not to watch for the fantastic carreau or the incredible plombée.
-It is to watch for the failures, the situations in which one of the teams messes up and requires two or more throws to gain the point.
+Among world-class players, the “point, shoot, point, shoot” pattern is so predictable that often the best way to follow the game is to watch for cases in which a team fails and requires two or more throws to gain the point.
 The real drama in a world-championship game is in the shot that just barely misses, and the pointing throw that doesn’t quite gain the point.
 Such failures turn over the boule advantage to the opposing team.
-At this level of play, it is highly probable that the team that throws the last boule will be the team that wins the mène.
-Or to put it the other way ’round: losing the boule advantage can mean losing the mène.
+At this level of play, losing the boule advantage can mean losing the mène.

-Consider this situation.
-Your team has two pointers and one shooter.
-The opponents throw the jack and point a very nice first boule.
-It is close to the jack and is going to be very hard to out-point.
+Suppose that your team has two pointers and one shooter.
+The opponents throw the jack and point a very nice first boule… it is close to the jack and is going to be very hard to out-point.
 What do you do?

 - Should you ask your shooter to try to shoot it?

 - But… it is very early in the mene, and the opposing team still has five boules.
-Should you save your shooter, keeping him in reserve for an emergency, and try to out-point the opponent’s boule with your first boule?
+Should you save your shooter for an emergency, and point?

-Here you’re confronting petanque’s classic question — to point? or to shoot?
+This is petanque’s classic question — to point, or to shoot?
 If you decide to point, you may end up with another classic situation— your team ends up throwing all of its boules, trying to out-point the opponents’ opening boule.
 After you’ve done it, you realize that you’ve lost the boule advantage big time.
 The opposing team still has five boules that it can play without any fear of a response from your team.
-And you realize, in retrospect, that you should have used your shooter to try to shoot that opening boule rather than trying to out-point it.
+And you realize in retrospect that you should have used your shooter to try to shoot that opening boule.

 If this happens to you, here’s how you should think about the situation.